-The number of dwell steps must equal the number of voltage steps.
-If a dwell list has only one value, that value will be applied to all steps in the list.

-Step 4.
-Determine how the list is paced.
-To pace the list by dwell time, set the list pacing to Dwell-paced on the front panel menu.
+Front Panel: SCPI Command: Select Transient\List\Config.
+To program output 1, use Select the List Step number and enter a dwell value.
+Press Select.
+LIST:DWEL 2,3,5,3,7,3, (@1) Repeat this for each step.
+Use the $\clubsuit$ keys to select the next step.
+NOTE The number of dwell steps must equa list has only one value, that value wil I the number of voltage steps.
+If a dwell be applied to all steps in the list.
+Step 4 • Determine how the list is paced. the list pacing to Dwell-paced on To pace the list by dwell time, set the front panel menu.
+(Set the the list pacing to Dwell-paced on the front panel menu.
 (Set the LIST:STEP command to AUTO.)
 As each dwell time elapses, the next step is immediately output.

+Front Panel: SCPI Command:

+Select Transient \List \Pace.
+LIST:STEP AUTO, (@1)

+Select Dwell-paced.
+Press Select.